Cultural festival (Japan): Function

 Festivals are held to display the students' learning, but many people visit a festival as a recreational diversion.
 Alumni often take the opportunity to visit schools they once attended.
 Food is served, and often classrooms or gymnasiums are transformed into temporary restaurants or cafés.
 Dances, concerts and plays may be performed by individual volunteers or by various school clubs, such as the dance club, the literature club, the orchestra club, the band club, and the drama club.

 Cultural festivals are intended to be a fun event, but are also the only opportunity each year for students to see what life is like in other schools.
 They are also intended to enrich people's lives by increasing social interaction and fostering community ties.

-Cultural depictions

-Cultural festivals are frequently depicted in anime and manga.
-For example, the climax of A Silent Voice (2016) takes place at the bunkasai.